rogabifs/rogabifs/README.md

 # Hello, World 👋

 My name is Ronald G., and my nickname is rogabifs!
 I'm studying **Electrical Engineering** at the University of Campinas.
-I'm a STEM enthusiast and an **iOS Developer Alumni of the Apple Developer Academy.**.
+I'm a STEM enthusiast and an **iOS Developer Alumni of the Apple Developer Academy**.

 ## Tools & Technologies: